(8567) 1996 HW1: Spin and evolution

 has a sidereal rotation period of 8.76 hours, spinning in a retrograde direction with pole ecliptic coordinates of (281°, –31°).
 Its spin properties were derived from its lightcurve, or variations in its observed brightness, which was additionally supported by radar observations.
 Assuming a bulk density of 2.0 g/cm^{3}, the asteroid is spinning slower than its minimum energy state of 7.4 hours, placing its neck under compressive and shear stress.
 A lower assumed density of 1.43 g/cm^{3} makes its observed rotation period its minimum energy state, but such a density requires an improbable porosity of 58%.

-'s spin is likely being slowed by the YORP effect, where irregularly shaped asteroids experience a torque by emitting thermal radiation. 's faster rotation period in the past suggests that its two lobes may have been separated in the past as a binary system.
+'s spin is likely being slowed by the YORP effect, where irregularly shaped asteroids experience a torque as they emit thermal radiation. 's faster rotation period in the past suggests that its two lobes originally may have been separated as a binary system.
 The YORP effect slowly removes angular momentum from binary asteroids, though how quickly this leads to the two components merging depends on the mass ratio.
 Given the mass ratio of 's two lobes, they could have merged in a span of 1 million years (Myr), within the typical 10 Myr dynamical lifetimes of NEAs.